 Around 1643, Mary Latham fell in love with a boy who rejected her.
-About 17 and impetuous, Mary Latham decided to marry the next man who asked.
+About 17 years old and impetuous, Mary Latham decided to marry the next man who asked.
 It was a bad decision.

 Despite her friends’ advice, she married a much older man, who had little to offer.
 She quickly grew dissatisfied with the marriage.
 What followed was the case of the only known execution in America for adultery.

 Mary’s husband was “an ancient man who had neither honesty nor ability, and one whom she had no affection unto,” Winthrop writes.